 Serve the chicken with barbecue sauce on the side for dipping or drizzling on top.
 Sides like corn on the cob or mashed potatoes go well with air fryer BBQ chicken.
-Another easy option is to make a quick salad like Cajun pasta salad or blue cheese coleslaw while the chicken cooks.
+Another easy option is to make a quick salad like Cajun pasta salad or this pesto pasta salad recipe while the chicken cooks.

 How to Store

 Leftover chicken keeps well in the refrigerator for 3-4 days.
 And this BBQ chicken tastes great served cold!
 The leftovers make a great lunch like a salad or a wrap.

 If you don’t want to serve your leftover chicken cold you can easily heat it up in the air fryer.
 Just add the pieces to the basket and cook at 320 degrees F for 5 minutes.
 Then add more barbecue sauce and enjoy.

 The air fryer cooks chicken very quickly which helps seal in the juices and reduces the need for marinade.
 So unless there is a specific flavor I want to infuse into the chicken I don’t marinade it before air frying.